bbatsov/batsov.com/_posts/2022-05-30-having-fun-with-custom-domains-for-email.md

 And that's a wrap.
 I've promised a short article and a short article it is!
 As usual I'd love to hear you feedback and how you're using custom domains yourselves.
 My inbox and my Twitter are always open!

+[^1]: The fact that every year there are more and more top-level domains to choose from doesn't help either!